hugodasilvadasilva/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data

-The code below set some variables concerned about the script enviroment in order to standardize and facilitate its use.
+The code below sets some variables concerning the script enviroment in order to standardize and facilitate its use.
 It also loads some general libraries that will be used on the following steps.